How To Design a Tiered Rewards Program

 There are frequent demands on their time and attention, and unfortunately loyalty programs are another fighter in the ring.
 We can’t expect customers to remember every detail of a program.
 We can, however, help them stay informed.

-It’s worth reminding your program members about the benefits available to them besides rewards items.
+It’s worth reminding your program members about the benefits available to them besides reward items.
 Just as discounts won't guarantee customer loyalty, rewards aren’t enough to keep loyalty program members engaged.
 You give customers additional incentives to choose you over competitors by providing other types of benefits or perks.

 It’s relatively easy to identify which customers could use reminder emails.
 You can spot who isn’t taking advantage of program benefits simply by analyzing customer utilization data.
 You can also use this data to pinpoint which benefits are most popular, which in turn helps develop further engagement and reward opportunities.